cdburley/nuclear_heat_wave_loads/README.md

-# ntp_heat_wave_loads
+# nuclear_heat_wave_loads
-This repository houses the raw data and processing scripts to create the hourly load time series by Balancing Authority for the NTP project.
-Data are scaled to match the 2035 annual total loads data by BA.
+This repository houses the raw data and processing scripts to create the hourly load time series by Balancing Authority for the nuclear project.
+Data are scaled to match the 2030 annual total loads data by BA.
+2030 loads were shared by Kostas on 2-Feb 2024.
 The future loads for different weather years are based on the Total ELectricity Loads (TELL) model.

 ## Input Files
 The input data needed to recreate this process is stored in the [data](data/) directory.

 ## Output Files
-The output of this processing is stored in the [data](data/) directory with the filenames "TELL_Loads_2035_Based_on_YYYY_Weather_With_Climate_Change.csv".
+The output of this processing is stored in the [data](data/) directory with the filenames "TELL_Loads_2030_Based_on_YYYY_Weather_With_Climate_Change.csv".

-## Summary Plots
-Quick-look plots analyzing the data are stored in the [plots](plots/) directory.

 ## Citations
 Any use of this data in a publication, presentation, or report should use the following citations.
 Please contact